-To keep your writing interesting, vary your sentence structure.
-If you write a lot of sentences with a simple subject-and-verb structure, your audience may nod off.
-You can use two easy methods to make your sentences more interesting: use compound subjects or use compound predicates.
+To keep your writing interesting, it's important to vary your sentence structure – writing a lot of sentences with a simple subject-and-verb structure may cause your audience to nod off.
+You can use two easy methods to make your sentences more interesting: using compound subjects or using compound predicates.
 A compound subject means two or more people, places or things go before the verb.
 A compound predicate means two or more people, places or things go after the verb.

-Keep the verb the same, no matter how many nouns the subject contains.
-Example: Ross and Roy rowed the boat.
-Ross, Roy, Roger and Jeremy rowed the boat.
+You keep the verb the same, no matter how many nouns the subject contains.
+So if Roger were to help Ross and Roy row the boat, the sentence would be: Ross, Roy, and Roger rowed the boat.

 Compound Subjects with Compound Predicates